Why Your Yard’s Prices Aren’t What You See Online

 How Are Scrap Prices Determined?

-All companies have a profit margin that they are comfortable with and that they need to be able to have to pay for their overhead.
-Once you have that basic idea, you’ll be able to move onto the next step to help to figure out how scrap prices are determined.
-There are larger scrapyards or suppliers that look to buy from smaller scrapyards or even medium-size companies.
-Those larger companies, mills or furnaces use the global trading numbers to base their prices.
+All companies have a profit margin that they are comfortable with and need to be able to pay for their overhead.
+Once you have that basic idea, you can move on to the next step to help figure out how scrap prices are determined.
+Some larger scrap yards or suppliers look to buy from smaller scrap yards or even medium-size companies.
+Large companies, such as mills or furnaces, base their global trading numbers on their prices.

-Most of the prices is based on the recovery of precious metals whether it be copper or Lead or any other types of materials.
-Those recovery percentages help determine the prices of all the different scrap and how different scrap yards are able to start to set their own prices scrappers at the door.
+Most prices are based on recovering precious metals, whether copper, Lead, or any other type of material.
+Those recovery percentages help determine the scrap prices and how different scrap yards can start setting their prices for scrappers at the door.

 How Scrap Yards Choose Their Prices & What Materials To Buy

-Some scrap yards do not buy all materials, while other scrap yards tend to buy anything and everything under the sun.
-There are multiple reasons why different scrap yards choose or don’t choose to buy different materials.
-We want to be able to go over some of the different reasons to give you a better idea and learn about different things.
+Some scrap yards do not buy all materials, while others buy everything under the sun.
+There are multiple reasons why different scrap yards choose or don’t buy different materials.
+We want to discuss some of the different reasons to give you a better idea and learn about different things.

 Size of Property

-The size of the property that your scrap yard is located on is one of the biggest factors on why they will or will not buy different materials.
-Some scrap yards operate out of buildings and do not have any outdoor space which would limit their ability to buy steel, process cars, or have any type of larger ferrous operations.
-Larger operations generally need more space for more equipment and that gives them the ability to buy bulkier items.
+The size of the property on which your scrap yard is located is one of the biggest factors in whether or not it will buy different materials.
+Some scrap yards operate out of buildings and do not have any outdoor space, which would limit their ability to buy steel, process cars, or have any larger ferrous operations.
+Larger operations generally need more space for more equipment, allowing them to buy bulkier items.

 Legal Requirements

-There are some towns that do not allow certain work permits so some scrap yards do not have the ability to have large operations.
-There are also different legal requirements inside of different municipalities both local and state-run that could limit different scrap yards from doing different things.
+Some towns do not allow specific work permits, so some scrap yards cannot have significant operations.
+There are also different legal requirements inside of different municipalities, both local and state-run, that could limit different scrap yards from doing different things.

-On top of those different restrictions, there are also different other legal restrictions about permits, applications, recordkeeping, and dozens of other things that restrict scrap yards from doing all types of recycling and instead only focusing on one or two different types.
+In addition to those different restrictions, there are also different legal restrictions about permits, applications, recordkeeping, and dozens of other things that restrict scrap yards from doing all types of recycling and instead only focusing on one or two different types.

 We hope this gives you a better idea of how scrap yards operate and where some prices come from.
-This can be helpful to determine where you should sell your scrap and who you should sell your scrap to.
+This can help you determine where to sell your scrap and who to sell it to.
 We implore you to continue to follow the National Price Page Averages while learning about the scrap market.